Krukov/cashews/Readme.md

 ### TTL

 Cache time to live (`ttl`) is a required parameter for all cache decorators.
-TTL can be
+TTL can be:

 - an integer as numbers of seconds
 - a `timedelta`